-INFO > Please note both Index files are part of mACT template file (listed under Project Indexes) or mACT Document Transmittal object package if purchased separately (need to be imported into project file via Project Indexes interface).
+INFO > Please note both Index files are part of Smart Template file (listed under Project Indexes) or Smart Document Transmittal object package if purchased separately (need to be imported into project file via Project Indexes interface).

 A. Document Transmittal Index text file

 Is a list of layouts that are included in a specific project phase.
-As you might know, an ARCHICAD project file can cater for more than 1 phase (i.e. Feasibility, Development Application, Construction, etc.).
-If you create the first issue in the ARCHICAD Revision management system, all present layouts within an ARCHICAD file will be included, no matter what phase subset they are in.
+As you might know, an Archicad project file can cater for more than 1 phase (i.e. Feasibility, Development Application, Construction, etc.).
+If you create the first issue in the Archicad’s Revision management system, all present layouts within an Archicad file will be included, no matter what phase subset they are in.

 The Document Transmittal Index list however is selective and you can choose which Layout Book subset to include.

 The Document Transmittal Index list is organised to display Layout details such as Subset ID and Name, Layout ID, Layout Name, Drawing Scales – the order of Layouts is dictated by the Layout ID (which typically are consecutive numbers).